 Your rights as a data subject

 Pursuant to the General Data Protection Regulation and the aforementioned laws, data subjects have a number of rights with respect to us as a processor of personal data.

 NIPH is obliged to provide general information about the health registries for which it acts as controller.
 Research administrators, project managers and data managers involved in health surveys and research projects being carried out by NIPH must also ensure transparency concerning the use of health data and the research.
 As a private individual, you will generally be entitled to be told what data has been registered about you, and you will also have a right to access the data.
 There are some limitations on rights as regards access, correction and restriction of processing; see Section 17 of the Personal Data Act.

-Furthermore, you have the right to access data registered about you in statutory health registries, such as the National Immunisation Registry (SYSVAK) and the Medical Birth Registry.
+Furthermore, you have the right to access data registered about you in statutory health registries, such as the Norwegian Immunisation Registry (SYSVAK) and the Medical Birth Registry.
 You are also entitled to be told who has accessed or obtained health data linked to your name or national ID number.
 The data must be provided free of charge and in an understandable form.
-NIPH's resident services at helsenorge.no provide electronic access to a number of health registries.
+NIPH's citizen services at helsenorge.no provide electronic access to a number of health registries.
 If no provision is made for access via helsenorge.no, you can download the form entitled Electronic application for access to data.